AmeyShahane/Leveraging-Satellite-LiDAR-Data-for-3D-Reconstruction/ReadMe.md

 You can use the following command to create a new conda environment and install the required libraries.

-`conda create -n geditutorial -c conda-forge --yes python=3.7 h5py shapely geopandas pandas geoviews holoviews`
+`conda create -n GEDI -c conda-forge --yes python=3.7 h5py shapely geopandas pandas geoviews holoviews`

 Activate the environment.

-`conda activate geditutorial`
+`conda activate GEDI`

 If you do not have Jupyter Notebook installed, you may need to run: